Sequential Voting with Relational Box Fields for Active Object Detection: Experiments

 \subsection{Experiments on MECCANO}

 MECCANO \cite{meccano} is an egocentric dataset for human-object interaction understanding.
 It contains 64,349 frames which are annotated with active object boxes.
 Since there is no hand bounding box and hand-object correspondence annotation in the MECCANO dataset, we perform Pseudo labeling in two steps to train our model.
 First, we adapt the pre-trained hand detector \cite{100doh} to detect hands in all frames.
-Second, we assign the closest (in terms of box center points) annotated active object to each hand box.
-There are no human annotations involved in the Pseudo labeling, which leads to a fair comparison.
+Second, we assign the closest annotated active object to each hand box in terms of box centers.
+There is no human annotation involved in the Pseudo labeling, which leads to a fair comparison.

-We compare our methods with Hand-Object Detector \cite{100doh} using the standard object detection metric: average precision (AP).
+Since MECCANO does not have the interaction annotation to train PPDM \cite{ppdm} and HOTR \cite{hotr}, we compare our methods against 100DOH Detector \cite{100doh} in terms of standard object detection metrics: average precision (AP) at IoU thresholds of 0.75, 0.5, and 0.25.
 We first compare the generalization ability by directly evaluating models trained on 100DOH.
-Then we compare the performance by retraining the proposed method using automatically generated pseudo labels.
-Table \ref{tab:res_meccano} shows the AP at IoU threshold of 0.75, 0.5, 0.25.
+Then we compare the performance by retraining the proposed method using automatically generated pseudo labels of MECCANO. \cref{tab:res_meccano} shows that our method has a better generalization ability when adapted to a new dataset without retraining, and better performance after retraining on the MECCANO dataset.
+More qualitative results and visualization of object refinement are shown in the supplementary.